This page is also available in: Italian Portuguese (Portugal)

 An Introspective Painting Is a Window to the Unconscious

-The figures in such a painting are not human figures or objects of the material world, but symbols of what moves within us.
+The figures in such a painting are not human figures or objects of the material world, but symbols of what moves in our inner world.
+Therefore, we can say that these paintings are windows to the unconscious.

 They represent the interaction between hidden inner parts.
 These parts are hard to access and describe.